bitwarden/contributing-docs/docs/architecture/adr/0012-angular-filename-convention.md

 ## Context and Problem Statement

-We currently use a mixed filename convention where some files follows the Angular styleguide, and other files use camelCase.
+We currently use a mixed filename convention where some files follows the Angular style guide, and other files use camelCase.
 This causes some confusion as to which convention to follow, and we should standardize on one convention to avoid confusion.